lino-framework/lino/docs/django/DjangoPitfalls.rst

   >>> IntegerPerson.objects.all()
   [<IntegerPerson: Luc>, <IntegerPerson: Luc>]

 Oops!
 The second `save()` has created a second instance!
-That's not normal.
+That's not normal!

 That's not normal because there's nothing wrong with saving your object a second time, it works for all the other cases I tried: